tbenson89/upd/readme.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Routes
+* Index/Home
+* Account
+* Quote of the Day - API GET

+## Setup
+* You will need Mongo on your local machine
+* Download and install mongodb config default mongo port

+### Todo
+    - Setup Database for admin and user front end (outer) view
+    - Split outer and inner views use angular for admin dashboard and plugins.
+    - Setup Angular for better dev tools.

+### Important
+- Add what the project is fully about
+- what you still need to do
+- what the plan of the project is
+- use cases of the project
+- dead/alive?

+// Default Readme data
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.